DarrenLi1127/TaskFlowReplit/replit.md

 The application prioritizes clarity, efficiency, and minimal friction in task management workflows, following a "Design System-Based (Productivity Focus)" approach with generous spacing, scannable hierarchy, and contextual actions.

-**Latest Update (Oct 31, 2025)**: Added user profile feature with customizable display name, email, bio, and avatar.

-**Previous Update (Oct 30, 2025)**: Migrated from Replit Auth to simple username/password authentication for better user experience and easier setup.
+**Latest Update (Oct 30, 2025)**: Migrated from Replit Auth to simple username/password authentication for better user experience and easier setup.

 ## User Preferences